Sunrise from Signal Knob, taken in the early miles of the 2014 Reverse Ring.

 And of course, the notorious 25-mile long night section along the east ridge of the Massanuttens, from Camp Roosevelt to the finish back in the Signal Knob parking lot, did not have formal aid in the early years of this event.
 Thanks to Sarah Smith, a manned aid station is planned at the junction of the Milford Gap Trail and the Massanutten Trail, about 12.5 miles from the finish.
 But as with the Crisman Hollow Road aid station, your drop bag will NOT be here.
 After you utilize it at Camp Roosevelt (mile 46.1), your drop bag will be shuttled back to the Signal Knob parking lot, and should be available for your pick up at the Signal Knob Café after you finish.
 Have no fear, however, when it comes to the aid at MILFord - you will NOT be disappointed!

 Keith Knipling has put together some very handy pocket charts.
 This two-page pocket chart is intended to be folded into quarters and placed in a sandwich Ziplock protective bag.
 Start the run with the first chart and then pick up the second at Moreland Gap.
-For those who prefer larger charts (and carrying more paper) here is a version that shows each segment on its own page.
-The .gpx track is also a very useful addition to your run day gear.
+For those who prefer larger charts (and carrying more paper) there is a version that shows each segment on its own page.
+The .gpx track is also a very useful addition to your race day gear.
 You can download that from the side of this page.

 Directions to the start at Signal Knob